ddfabbro/caffe-cp-decomposition/README.md

 With simplicity in mind, some limitations arises such as:

 - Convolutional layer paramaters that are non-uniform (e.g `kernel_h`, `kernel_w`, `pad_h`, `pad_w`, `stride_h` and `stride_w` ) are not supported.
 However, you can easily modify the code to your needs.
-- Multi branch networks not supported.
+- Multi branch networks are not supported.